Federal child nutrition waivers that have helped feed thousands of local children set to expire June 30

 Carey Sealy, director of programs for the regional food bank, said the exponential growth was made possible by waivers put in place by the U.S. Department of Agriculture’s Food and Nutrition Services as a result of the pandemic.

 The waivers allow schools and summer feeding programs greater flexibility to plan and distribute meals.
-They allow schools to feed all children for free, regardless of income, and have done away with much of the red tape that can prevent families from accessing school meals—and they are set to expire on June 30.
+They allow schools to feed all children for free, regardless of income, and have done away with much of the red tape that can prevent families from accessing school meals.

 Congress last month passed a $1.5 trillion omnibus spending bill that failed to include authorization to extend the waivers beyond June, and the sudden end has local school nutrition and summer feeding programs wondering how they will continue providing meals.